rd--/stsc3/md/protocols.md

 Adding:

 - _add: newObject_ - Include the argument, newObject, as one of the receiver's elements.
 Answer newObject.
-- _addAIl: aCollection_ - Include all the elements of the argument, aCollection, as the receiver's elements.
+- _addAll: aCollection_ - Include all the elements of the argument, aCollection, as the receiver's elements.
 Answer aCollection.

 Removing: